MumenJarrah/CloudLabs/lab7.md

 When a program is attached to a TUN/TAP interface, IP packets sent by the kernel to this interface will be piped into the program.
 On the other hand, IP packets written to the interface by the program will be piped into the kernel, as if they came from the outside through this virtual network interface.
-The program can use the standardread() and write() system calls to receive packets from or send packets to the virtual interface.
+The program can use the standard read() and write() system calls to receive packets from or send packets to the virtual interface.
 The objective of this task is to get familiar with the TUN/TAP technology.
 We will conduct several experiments to learn the technical details of the TUN/TAP interface.
 We will use the following Python program as the basis for the experiments, and we will modify this base code throughout this lab.
-The code is already included in thevolumesfolder in the zip file.
+The code is already included in the `volumes` folder in the zip file.

 `Listing 1: Creating a TUN interface (tun.py)`